-We were invited to skate there last week, at a special session with Mothers Meeting.
-If you come from Tower Gateway tube station, as we did in the early evening last week, the majesty of the Tower hits you in all its lit-up glory as you walk down towards the Thames.
-A solid fortress of a castle, the Tower was built in 1078 by William the Conqueror and has gone through a series of transformations, from symbol of oppression to prison to – most recently – the site of a colossal sea of ceramic poppies, to commemorate the lives lost during the First World War.
-Over Christmas, when you turn the corner and head towards the river, the calm blue glow of the ice rink shimmers frostily underneath the city skyline, with City Hall across the water in the background.
+If you arrive at Tower of London ice skating rink from Tower Gateway tube station, as we did in the early evening, the majesty of the Tower hits you in all its lit-up glory.
+When you turn the corner and head towards the river, the calm blue glow of the ice rink shimmers frostily underneath the city skyline, with City Hall across the water in the background.

 It was the first time on ice for my two children, aged seven and four.
-To skate, you enter via a tent, where there’s a bar selling warming hot chocolate, European beer and soft drinks.
-An extra charge gives you entry to the Eis Haus, another bar made of ice and where you can snuggle up under blanket while sipping a gluhwein.
-We didn’t go inside this time, as there were even more exciting times ahead of us: joining us on the ice rink were some of the stars of Disney’s Frozen on Ice.
-Although my son claims he’s not interested in Frozen, the two children were fizzing with anticipation while they handed their shoes in at the skate-hire counter, and put on their boots (with some help from the friendly ice rink staff).
+We entered via a tent, where a bar sold warming hot chocolate, European beer and soft drinks.
+An extra charge gave entry to the Eis Haus, another bar made of ice and where you could snuggle up under blanket while sipping a gluhwein.

-The Disney Frozen on Ice team were brilliant with the kids; lively, encouraging and patient, with plenty of one-on-one attention.
-My daughter was even whizzed all the way around the rink at high speed by one of the actor/skaters – there’s not many four-year-olds who can say they’ve done that.
+The Disney Frozen on Ice team were brilliant with the kids.
+They were lively, encouraging and patient, and gave plenty of one-on-one attention to each child.
+One of the actors even picked my daughter up, and whizzed her all the way around the rink at high speed.
+There aren’t many four-year-olds who can say they’ve done that!